 Vegan Mango Sorbet: From The Petite Cook, this super-refreshing 4-ingredient vegan mango sorbet is a light, delicious frozen treat that comes together in just 5 minutes, and no ice cream maker required!

 Vitamix Mango Sorbet: From Clean Eating Kitchen, here’s a 3-ingredient Mango Sorbet recipe that takes just about 10 minutes to make in your blender.
 It is vegan and dairy-free, and absolutely refreshing and satisfying!

 Mango Cherry Popsicles: From Keep Calm and Eat Ice Cream, these juicy homemade mango cherry popsicles are fresh and delicious.
 With just five ingredients they are bursting with flavor.
 Perfect to cool off on a hot day.

 Strawberry Mango Popsicles: From The Clean Eating Couple, who want to know, if you’re looking for a yummy summer treat?
 Make these good-for-you Strawberry Mango Popsicles!
-Made with only 3 ingredients they’re an easy & healthy frozen dessert everyone will love.
+Made with only 3 ingredients they’re an easy frozen dessert everyone will love.

-Cakes, cheesecakes, and more
+Mango cakes, cheesecakes, and more

 Vegan Mango Cake: From Rainbow Nourishments, a fluffy and golden eggless vegan mango cake with a lush cream cheese frosting.
 This easy Summer dessert uses less than 10 common pantry ingredients.